IIT-SoftBots/alterego_webapp/README.md

 │   │   ├── constants.js    # Constants used throughout the application
 │   │   ├── utils.js        # Utility functions for data manipulation
 │   │   ├── api.js          # Functions for making API calls
+│   │   ├── workflow.js     # Functions to handle the whole workflow
 │   │   └── main.js         # Main JavaScript file for initialization
 │   ├── css
 │   │   └── main.css        # Styles for the web application